yostane/lectures/docs/blog/posts/web-ai.md

     });
     ```

-Transformers.js supports many more use cases and can theoretically cover all the ones covered by [Transformers Python](https://github.com/huggingface/transformers).

 Transformers.js supports many more use cases and can theoretically cover all those supported by [Transformers Python](https://github.com/huggingface/transformers).
 However, while Transformers.js is designed to be functionally equivalent to its Python counterpart, it is important to note that it is not a direct port.
 One difference is that the JS library uses the [ONNX runtime](https://onnxruntime.ai/) to run models in the browser and is thus compatible only with ONNX models.
 Fortunately, it is possible to convert models from other frameworks like TensorFlow or PyTorch to ONNX format using a tool called [Optimum](https://github.com/huggingface/optimum#onnx--onnx-runtime).
 This is just scratching the surface of what you can do with transformer.js.

 ## Future: The built-in AI web APIs

 The new Built-in AI web API allows developers to run AI models natively in the browser without the need for any external libraries.
 This API provides a simple and consistent interface for working with AI models, making it easy to integrate AI capabilities into web applications.

-There are currently 7 APIS available in the Built-in AI web API, from which the first 6 can already be experimented in Chrome:

 There are currently 7 APIs available in the Built-in AI web API, of which the first 6 can already be experimented with in Chrome:

 - [Translator API](https://developer.chrome.com/docs/ai/translator-api/)